Nyeri County

-Nyeri County is a county located in the central region of Kenya.
+Nyeri County is a county located in the Mount Kenya region of Kenya.
 Its capital and largest town is Nyeri.
-It has a population of 759,164 and an area of 2361 km2.
-It is currently under the leadership of H.E.
-Governor Mutahi Kahiga.
-Other governors who have led this county include Nderitu Gachagua, who passed while receiving treatment in London, Wamathai Samuel Githaiga, and Wahome Gakuru, who died in a road accident at Kabati near Kenol heading towards Thika Super Highway.
+It had a population of 759,164 according to the 2019 census and an area of 2361 km2.

+Mutahi Kahiga was governor as of 2022.
+Previous governors include Nderitu Gachagua, who died while receiving treatment in London, Wamathai Samuel Githaiga, and Wahome Gakuru, who died in a road accident at Kabati near Kenol heading towards Thika Super Highway.
+It is also the home county of the third president of Kenya, the late President Mwai Kibaki.